In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 This doesn’t mean that fenugreek will not cause allergies in some people.

 Many people are hypersensitive to fenugreek; these are the one who will experience allergic symptoms such as, besides the ones I have just cited, coughing, wheezing, skin rash, facial swelling and even nasal congestion!

 It’s highly preferable if you have never consumed fenugreek before to start very slowly, don’t exceed the 6 g a day limit, and if you are noticing any changes in your health, stop immediately!

-However most people, even children and women, have nothing to worry about and can consume fenugreek on a daily basis, but they should never exceed the 6 g a day limit.
+However, most people, even children and women, have nothing to worry about and can consume fenugreek daily, but they should never exceed the 6 g a day limit.

-Of course, there are some people who can have more, but this is not the subject we are dealing with today, in general, you should be very careful whenever introducing a new food to your diet, especially when you are dealing with such a powerful herb as fenugreek.
+In general, you should be very careful whenever introducing new food to your diet, especially when you are dealing with such a powerful herb as fenugreek.

-Diarrhea is another result of the high fiber content of fenugreek.
+Diarrhoea is another result of the high fibre content of fenugreek.

-Diarrhea is only going to occur when you have a lot of ground fenugreek seeds!
-In fact, moderate consumption of fenugreek is going to help your intestines and stomach a lot.
+Diarrhoea is only going to occur when you have a lot of ground fenugreek seeds!
+Moderate consumption of fenugreek is going to help your intestines and stomach a lot.

 If someone is experiencing diarrhea after eating fenugreek, it’s certainly because of the amount he or she has ingested, however if the amount consumed is very small and the diarrhea is painful and abnormal, then fenugreek consumption should be stopped immediately and it’s essential to consult your doctor.